 Just like the number of marriages tapered off due to lack of resources so did the number of divorces during the war.
 This is because substantial life changes were very difficult to make when resources were already so scarce and day to day life so difficult.
 Following the war 1945 saw a huge spike and increase in the number of divorces that occurred showing the halt that was imposed by World War Two was lifted.
 This sudden surge in divorces was unmatched until the babies from the baby boomer generation grew up.

-One of the big reasons for these divorces was a huge strain that distance and war put on a relationship.
+One of the big reasons for these divorces was the huge strain that distance and war put on a relationship.
 Many women left husbands while they were away to pursue other men, whereas men found comfort in the arms of other women during the testing times of fighting in a war.
 The couples who married due to the impulse of the other half being deployed and risking their lives also found that after the romanticism of the war died down they, in fact, were far from compatible.

 Marriage is a big commitment and getting divorced is an even greater decision.
 You may not want to be in this fight alone, which is where a Salt Lake City divorce attorney comes in.
 For support and guidance from an experienced divorce lawyer in Salt Lake City call our offices at 801-804-5152.